 Key Topics: Conservation of Energy • Principles of Balance • Gearing • Design-Oriented Thinking

-Students Liked or Loved This Course
+89% of Students Liked or Loved this Course

-Across i2 Courses, Teachers Agree that Students Showed Persistence with Difficult Tasks
+92% of Teachers Agree that Students Showed Persistence with Difficult Tasks